Consolation Tour D4 Little Naches to Enumclaw

 The road plunged into alder and big leaf maple.
 Some dirt roads with gates went off to the east.
 These seemed like viable stealth camping places, but I’d already made a hotel reservation in Enumclaw thinking there was no camping opportunities in the area.
 I was happy to have an excuse not to camp.
 The spots would have been gloomy, damp, and chilly.

-After some last fun downhill, I was on the Enumclaw Plateau passing farms and then subdivisions.
+After some last, fun downhill, I was on the Enumclaw Plateau passing farms and then subdivisions.
 Soon I was wheeling into town.
 I worried about the hotel hassling me about my very dirty bike even though hotels have never hassled me about my bike.
-Still, when I saw the hotel was next to a True Value, I seized the opportunity to ask if I could wash my bike and the good people at True Value did.
+Still, when I saw the hotel was next to a True Value, I seized the opportunity to ask if I could wash my bike.
+The good people at True Value didn't hesitate.
 I needn't have bothered.
 The hotel manager didn’t bat an eyelash at the prospect of bringing a bike into the rooms.
 She mentioned a pair of cyclists were already there and that the hotel was popular with folks doing Ramrod.
 She made me feel very welcome.

 That evening, I enjoyed a two hour zoom with Hisako and Kisho.
-This was another for the hotel, free wifi for our weekly call.
+The free wifi for our weekly call was another reason for the hotel.
 I got a hot shower and later wandered a block into downtown for a light dinner.
 It was a relaxing last night of the trip.
+As much as I like camping, I also like locking my door for a little personal space.

 Comments